rules-proto-grpc/rules_proto_grpc/README.md

 rules_proto_grpc_toolchains()
 ```

+It is recommended that you use the tagged releases for stable rules.
+Master is
+intended to be 'ready-to-use', but may be unstable at certain periods.
+To be
+notified of new releases, you can use GitHub's 'Watch Releases Only' on the
+repository.

-**Important**: Follow instructions in the language-specific `README.md` for
+**Important**: You will also need to follow instructions in the
-additional workspace dependencies that may be required.
+language-specific `README.md` for additional workspace dependencies that may be
+required.

 ## Rules